v1docq/FedCore/README.md

 # FedCore
-Framework for model compression, based on FEDOT.
+FEDot COmpREs - Framework for model compression, based on FEDOT.